Teresa Bryant: Storylines

 In May 2010, Teresa soon realises that Lloyd has lost interest in her, becoming closer to lapdancer Cheryl Gray (Holly Quin-Ankrah).
 Liz advises Teresa to walk away from Lloyd with her head held high.
 She later leaves Lloyd's flat with a packed bag, announcing that she is leaving him and the Street for pastures new.
 After a final kiss, Lloyd walks off as Teresa waits for the bus.
 Clearly upset and lost, she calls one of her children, presumably Darryl, asking him for a favour, hence returning into his life once more.

 Reception

-A writer from Inside Soap believed that Teresa was a "different kettle of fish" compared to Henthorn's EastEnders character "kindly" Julie Haye.
+A writer from Inside Soap believed that Teresa was a "different kettle of fish" compared to Henthorn's EastEnders character "kindly" Julie Bates.